bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 Additionally, when providing the details for a sandbox tax provider configuration, it's unncessary to specify the below properties because they are inherited from the parent production tax provider configuration (all other properties are still required):

 * Supported store(s), i.e. all stores or supported store hashes in the case tax provider is a private instance
-* Supported / supported countries
+* Supported / unsupported countries

 Tax providers can create multiple sandbox tax providers within their production tax provider configuration, for example a tax provider could have a development and a test sandbox tax provider nested within their production tax provider configuration.